sddevelopment-be/penguin-pragmatic-patterns/src/README.md

 ## Structure

 This open knowledge collection is ordered by categories.
 Each of these categories contains some of the following resources:

 - **A collection of Patterns:**
-- **Articles and short form information:** These sections contain a list of articles that were written by either myself or others and added with their permission.
+- **Articles and short-form information:** These sections contain a list of articles that were written by either myself or others and added with their permission.
 These articles can be opinionated pieces, additional context, or specific case-studies.
 - **Resources and Reviews :**

 A set of concepts and common abbreviations can be found in the [glossary](./X_APPENDIX/glossary).